n1xerii/bassipy/README.md

 Bassipy features a few commands which can be used by typing the prefix(!) following with the command(eg. !play).

 `PLAY`
-Plays a song from Youtube or adds it to queue(eg. !play https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+Plays a song from Youtube or adds it to queue(eg. !play https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 `SKIP`
-Skips current song.
+Skips current song

 `SEARCH`
-Takes an argument and searches top 5 results for it(eg. !search rap).
+Takes an argument and searches top 5 results for it(eg. !search rap)

 `QUEUE`
-Shows songs in queue.
+Shows songs in queue

 ---